webosose/website/content/en/samples/posts/2023-12-21-facial-recognition-based-kiosks.md

     - Add : Add Mode
     - Name : Please name the device.
-    - IP address : You can write down the IP address of the raspberry pie.
+    - IP address : You can write down the IP address of the Raspberry Pi.
     - Port : I set the port number as 22.
 (When I used another port, I got a package error.)
     - User : You can set it to root.
     - Description : You can skip it. (skip = Enter)